AnjalyLejith/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

-To do a sentiment analysis of tweets using the Sentiment140 dataset.
+To do a real-time sentiment analysis of tweets using the Sentiment140 dataset.